 A company that, for example, provides good support for their employees through clear processes and setting clear objectives and that promotes appreciation of diversity and inclusion aids psychological safety.

-Also, a company that promotes active listening skills and trains their staff in how to pay attention fully when someone is talking is a great example of building a supportive organisational structure.
+Also, a company that promotes active listening skills and trains its staff in how to pay attention fully when someone is talking is a great example of building a supportive organizational structure.

 4. Strong relationship networks